gavin-peterkin/music_composition/README.md

 These are some of the goals I hope to achieve with this project:
 * The network is capable of playing multiple notes
-* The network can discover chord progressions and melodic fragments and use them together
+* The network can use chord progressions and melodic fragments together
 * The network operates in a single key signature unless it momentarily uses modulation for musical effect
 * A musical style can be determined from synthesized output
+* Can we learn new things about a composer or style by examining a RNN model?

-A network that met these criteria could have tons of applications.
+A network that met some of these criteria could have tons of applications.
 It could be used to generate a never-ending streaming radio station trained on a user's favorite musical styles or artists.
 It could also be used during live performances where the performer's actions are fed to the model and the network's next step prediction is played along with the performer's.
 This would make a nice automatic accompaniment or "duet" program.
+It could also be an aid to the composition process.

 ## Data Understanding and Preparation